Company Logo - Home Link

 1. Take in Stunning Views from Vista Point

-Though not located in Sausalito, Vista Point is a beautiful lookout spot that offers stunning views of San Francisco and the Bay Bridge less a 15-minute drive from Sausalito.
+Though not located in Sausalito, Vista Point is a beautiful lookout spot that offers stunning views of San Francisco and the Golden Gate Bridge less a 15-minute drive from Sausalito.

 It costs nothing to visit Vista Point if you have a car as there is free parking.